 I have loved birds since I was five years old!
-I am now thirteen and an intern for the Woodlands.
+I am now fourteen and an intern for the Woodlands.

 My talking parakeet gave me the nickname “Toribird”.
 Coincidentally, ‘Tori’ means ‘bird’ in Japanese!

 In addition to The Woodlands, I also volunteer at a bird-banding station.
 I found a rare Black-headed Gull at John Heinz NWR, own a parakeet, and have participated in birding competitions.
 However, I'm not a total bird-brain.
 I am a nature photographer, pianist, and beginner singer.
 I enjoy writing stories that combine birds and music - my two passions.

 Some notes on seasonal birding at the Woodlands: